CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

-"debug": false,     //Trait is for debug purposes (default: false) "player_display": true, //Trait is displayed in the `@` player display menu and mutations screen "vanity": false, //Trait can be changed any time with no cost, like hair, eye color and skin color "category": ["MUTCAT_BIRD", "MUTCAT_INSECT"], // Categories containing this mutation
+"debug": false,     //Trait is for debug purposes (default: false) "player_display": true, //Trait is displayed in the `@` player display menu and mutations screen "vanity": false, //Trait can be changed any time with no cost, like hair, eye color and skin color "variants": [ // Cosmetic variants of this mutation
+  {
+    "id": "red", // String (mandatory): id of the variant "name": { "str": "Glass-Half-Full Optimist" } // Name displayed in place of the mutation name "description": "You think the glass is half-full." // Description displayed in place of mutation description, unless append_desc is true.
+    "apped_desc": false // If true, append the description, instead of replacing.
+    "weight": 1 // Used to randomly select variant when this is mutated.
+Chance of being selected is weight/sum-of-all-weights.
+If no weight is specified or weight is 0, variant will not be selected.
+  }
+]
+"category": ["MUTCAT_BIRD", "MUTCAT_INSECT"], // Categories containing this mutation
 // prereqs and prereqs2 specify prerequisites of the current mutation
 // Both are optional, but if prereqs2 is specified prereqs must also be specified